 Cook your pork chops for 20 minutes.
 If you want to have a more beautiful color and strengthen the crispness, bake for 10 minutes on broil.

-Finish baking!
+Remove the pork chop from the oven and let it rest for about 5 minutes.
 It would have a nice color and crispy outside.
 You can spread BBQ sauce on the pork chop surface.
 The outcome is absolutely gorgeous!

 Let’s bake these tender and juicy pork chops in the oven.